Charlie Elder

 RSPB Nature's Home Spring 2018

-The findings of the RSPB's annual Big Garden Birdwatch, the world's largest wildlife survey, is the subject of my feature in the Spring 2018 edition of RSPB's Nature's Home magazine, making the cover story and seven pages inside.
+The findings of the RSPB's annual Big Garden Birdwatch, the world's largest wildlife survey, was the subject of my feature in the Spring 2018 edition of RSPB's Nature's Home magazine, making the cover story and seven pages inside.

 Nature's Home 2018